Montreal Travel Guide

 Montreal © abdallahh

 The world's largest inland port, Montreal was founded as a missionary village in 1642, a century after Jacques Cartier discovered the area.
-The French stayed in control of the growing settlement until 1760 when the British stepped in, sparking a now centuries-old French resentment of British interference in the region.
 Despite some undeniably English architectural and cultural influences, Montreal is today one of the world's largest French-speaking cities, set on an overwhelmingly English-speaking continent, and a metropolis of international repute, framed between Mont Royal and the St Lawrence River.

 The city is in the south of Canada's Quebec province, only 37 miles (60km) from the United States border, and is an important hub of North American trade.
 It is a spacious, beautiful city characterised by a series of underground shopping and recreation complexes, linked by walkways and the metro.
 This subterranean city contains more than 18.5 miles (30km) of office and apartment complexes, major stores, hotels, restaurants, metro stations, parking garages, movie theatres, concert halls and more, all snugly accessible during the snowy winters.